sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --zil-power-limit [250,250]

                             This will set the power to 250 Watt for GPU 0 and GPU 1 during the ZIL POW.

+-8 --api-version            Specify the APIs version number.
+                            Valid specifiers are 1.3 and 1.4
+			    Version 1.4 is slightly improved and also provide stats for +VTC.

+			    Example:

+			    TBMiner --api --api-version 1.4

 ```